 Victims of the massacre until 16 years old

 The story of Mita and Piero, two young innocent victims of Sant’Anna di Stazzema massacre

-Sant’Anna di Stazzema is a small village of Versilia in Tuscany, and in 1944 was theatre of one of the most cruel Nazi-Fascist war crime of the World War Two where about 560 people were murdered (about 130 were children between 2 months and 16 yo).
+Sant’Anna di Stazzema is a small village of Versilia in Tuscany, and in 1944 was the theater of one of the cruelest Nazi-Fascist war crime of the World War Two where about 560 people were murdered (about 130 were children between 2 months and 16 yo).